anarcat/terms-benchmarks/README.md

 GNOME Terminal was excluded from those tests because it doesn't wait until the command completes before exiting, which makes testing unnecessarily hard.

+After reviewing the Danluu article, I tested other bandwidth tests, but results seemed consistent with the `seq` results for gnome-terminal, xfce4-terminal, urxvt and xterm, based on by-hand tests.
+We did confirm a problem with `cat $largefile` in Emacs `eshell`, but that seems particular to the `cat` command there: a shell script wrapping the *same* command takes 3 times less time, and is perfectly interruptible.

 Qualitative evaluation
 ======================